Cadtastic-Solutions/Cadtastic.JobHost.SDK/README.md

 ## Overview

-The Cadtastic Job Host SDK provides the essential interfaces and models needed to create job executors that can be dynamically loaded and executed by the Cadtastic Job Host.
-This ensures that all job implementations and the Job Host are always referencing the same exact interfaces.
+The Cadtastic Job Host SDK provides the essential interfaces and models needed to create jobs that can be dynamically loaded and executed by the Cadtastic Job Host.
+This ensures that all job implementations and the Job Host are always referencing the same interfaces.

 ## Key Interfaces